ktwilkinson1/documentation/content/nginx/admin-guide/security-controls/terminating-ssl-tcp.md

 As a reference, a 1-MB shared cache can hold approximately 4,000 sessions.

-By default, NGINX Plus retains cached session parameters for five minutes.
-Increasing the value of the [ssl_session_timeout](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html#ssl_session_timeout) to several hours can improve performance because reusing cached session parameters reduces the number of time-consuming handshakes.
-When you increase the timeout, the cache needs to be bigger to accommodate the larger number of cached parameters that results.
-For the 4-hour timeout in the following example, a 20-MB cache is appropriate:
+NGINX Plus retains cached session parameters for five minutes by default.
+Increasing the value of the [ssl_session_timeout](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html#ssl_session_timeout) to several hours reuses cached session parameters and reduces the number of handshakes.
+This can improve performance, but the cache needs to be bigger to accommodate the larger number of cached parameters.
+For the 4-hour timeout in the following example, a 20-MB cache is appropriate:appropriate:

 ```nginx
 ssl_session_timeout 4h;